ravellaneda79/MongoRepository/README.md

 }
 ```

-**Note:** Consider using the environment variables to provide this settings.
+**Note:** Consider the use of the environment variables to provide these settings.
 This is only a template ;)

 ## Tests
 This code has been tested by **Integration Tests**, so will need a MongoDB running on you local.
 I suggest get the Docker image.
 Following, these are the commands to pull, run and start the image: